aruadecarvalho/pokedex/README.md

 # Pokedex

-My version of the [MonsterRolodex](https://terieyenike.github.io/rolodex/) project from the introduction module of ZeroToMastery React Course.
 The project consumes an API with 151 pokemons and display them with their corresponding status, and with a search filter by name.
 I tried to recreat the [CodeBoost PokeApi Project](https://codeboost.com.br/projetos/pokeapi/) .

 https://pokedex-arua.netlify.app/